Psalms For Life

 God of justice and compassion

-In a dog-eat-dog world where everyone looks out for Number 1, the poor and oppressed seemingly have no chance.
+In our dog-eat-dog world, with everyone looking out for Number 1, the poor and oppressed seemingly have no chance.
 But, says David, God cares and will defend those who can’t defend themselves.

 A David psalm.